-Testimonials are the easiest way to tell the world about the great work you do from the point of view of a satisfied customer who is so happy with your product or service, they want others to know.
+Testimonials are the easiest way to tell the world about the great work you do from a satisfied customer point of view.

+Someone who is so happy with your product or service, they want others to know and spread the word.
 Think about the last time you made a substantial purchase; did a friend or family member's experience with the company, help you decide on your purchase?
-Or did you research before you bought, looking through numerous reviews and testimonials?
+Or did vou research before vou bought, looking through numerous reviews and testimonials?
 It's all very well YOU knowing your business is great, but if customers don't have the opportunity to hear about the amazing work you do from an objective person, you are missing out on a big opportunity.